ducanhho2296/DeepAmenitySegmentation/README.md

 DeepAmenitySegmentation is a deep learning project focused on recognizing amenities in OpenStreetMap data using satellite imagery.
 The primary objective is to classify buildings in urban environments into different amenity categories, such as retail, food, school, healthcare, entertainment, public, and leisure, using semantic segmentation techniques.

 ### Overview
 This project uses a custom semantic segmentation model based on EfficientNet and a dataset of satellite images with corresponding OpenStreetMap (OSM) geo spacial data using Osmnx library.
-The project focused on detecting and classifying various urban amenities such as retail, food, school, healthcare, entertainment, public, and leisure facilities in satellite images, by utilizing state-of-the-art semantic segmentation techniques to identify building structures and recognize their amenity classes, providing valuable insights for urban planning and development.
+The project focused on detecting and classifying various urban amenities by utilizing state-of-the-art semantic segmentation techniques to identify building structures and recognize their amenity classes, providing valuable insights for urban planning and development.

 ### Features
 #### Custom Dataset Class for Loading Satellite Images and Label Images